Poultry litter: Disposal and re-use

 Historically, applications for used poultry litter have included, and still include, use as feed for cattle in the commercial beef industry, land application as a fertilizer for crops or pastures, or occasionally as potting material for the greenhouse and plant container industries.
 Recently there has been an upsurge in the use of poultry litter as a bio-fuel source for electrical cogeneration and gasification.

 Use as fertilizer

 Poultry litter's traditional use is as fertilizer.
 As with other manures, the fertilizing value of poultry litter is excellent, but it is less concentrated than chemical fertilizers, giving it a relatively low value per ton.
 This makes it uneconomical to ship long distances, and it tends to lose its nitrogen value fairly quickly.
 Extracting its value requires that it be used on nearby farms.
 This limits its resale value in regions where there are more poultry farms than suitable nearby farmland.
-Poultry litter is also a source of nutrients to the crops, it contains high level of nutrients such as N, P and C.
+It is rich in nitrogen, phosphorus, and carbon.